Sintra’s Hidden Gem: Why Biester Palace Should Be on Your Radar

 Not everything at Biester is incredibly fancy.
 By comparison, the guest bedrooms were modest …

-… and the scary-looking underground initiation chamber for new Knights Templar was downright primitive:
+… and the scary-looking underground chamber for Knights Templar initiates was downright primitive.

 But this was a house designed with all modern conveniences, from top-of-the-line bathrooms (including bidets) …